 Supporting actors and walk-on artists (extras) may earn around £80 a day, while actors in the West End earn at least £360 a week.

 Most acting jobs are short term.
 Even experienced actors can find it hard to make a full-time living, and many people find they need to do some other part-time work to supplement their income.
-A survey in 2005 found that nearly half of those working in the UK performance industry earned less than £6,000 a year from the profession.
+A survey way back in 2005 found that nearly half of those working in the UK performance industry earned less than £6,000 a year from the profession.

 Most jobs are based in large cities - close to theatre, concert, studio and audition venues.
 However, there are opportunities throughout the UK and overseas, for example in regional theatres, in touring productions or on cruise ships.